giwankim/til/system-design/interview/04-rate-limiter.md

-# Chapter 4.
-Design a Rate Limiter
+# 4. Design a Rate Limiter

 Rate limiter is used to control the rate of traffic sent by a client or a service.